veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
 ¦                  Code                   ¦    Level    ¦                                          Description                                          ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Call.Failed                ¦error        ¦The NetConnection.call() method was not able to invoke the server-side method or command.      ¦
+¦"NetConnection.Call.Failed"              ¦"error"      ¦The NetConnection.call() method was not able to invoke the server-side method or command.      ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Connect.AppShutdown        ¦error        ¦The application has been shut down (for example, if the application is out of memory resources ¦
+¦"NetConnection.Connect.AppShutdown"      ¦"error"      ¦The application has been shut down (for example, if the application is out of memory resources ¦
 ¦                                         ¦             ¦and must shut down to prevent the server from crashing) or the server has shut down.           ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Connect.Closed             ¦status       ¦The connection was closed successfully.                                                        ¦
+¦"NetConnection.Connect.Closed"           ¦"status"     ¦The connection was closed successfully.                                                        ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Connect.Failed             ¦error        ¦The connection attempt failed.                                                                 ¦
+¦"NetConnection.Connect.Failed"           ¦"error"      ¦The connection attempt failed.                                                                 ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Connect.Rejected           ¦error        ¦The client does not have permission to connect to the application.                             ¦
+¦"NetConnection.Connect.Rejected"         ¦"error"      ¦The client does not have permission to connect to the application.                             ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Connect.Success            ¦status       ¦The connection attempt succeeded.                                                              ¦
+¦"NetConnection.Connect.Success"          ¦"status"     ¦The connection attempt succeeded.                                                              ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Connect.ReconnectRequest   ¦status       ¦The server is requesting the client to reconnect.                                              ¦
+¦"NetConnection.Connect.ReconnectRequest" ¦"status"     ¦The server is requesting the client to reconnect.                                              ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
-¦NetConnection.Proxy.NotResponding        ¦error        ¦The proxy server is not responding.
+¦"NetConnection.Proxy.NotResponding"      ¦"error"      ¦The proxy server is not responding.
 See the ProxyStream class.                                 ¦
 +-----------------------------------------+-------------+-----------------------------------------------------------------------------------------------+
 ```